Why You Need to Get to Washington Business Week

 What About Students Who Don’t Live in Washington or the Northwest?

 Out-of-region students are welcome to attend our programs.
 Each summer we have a number of international students attend, too.
-Any student residing outside of Washington, Oregon, Idaho, or Alaska will be required to pay the full $1,620 tuition, as student sponsorships are from Northwest businesses.
 Please contact the Business Week office at email@example.com to set-up a payment plan, if necessary.
 Your state may have a similar program—visit BizKids to learn more.